 Where to stay in Sihanoukville: Otres 2 Beach

 We loved our time on Otres 2 Beach.
 Most hotels and guesthouses on Otres 2 don’t have direct access to the beach.
 In fact, some are across the main street.
 If you are like us, you will understand the importance of staying spot on the beach.
-The Mittali Hotel and the Venice Resort are very good hotels directly on the beach.
+The Naia Resort is a very good hotel directly on the beach.
 If you are into something a little bit rustic, yet equally comfortable, stay in a bungalow at the Secret Garden at Otres Beach, also on the beach.
 If you rather stay in an apartment, the White Boutique Hotel and Residences is your place on the beach.
 Finally, if you prefer something different, the Samot Baitong Resort is located on the river, not far from the beach.

 Koh Rong is the largest island in Cambodia and has remained mostly immune to massive tourism.
 Most tourist infrastructure is on the most popular beach on the island, Tui Beach, on its southern end.
 On the other hand, Long-Sok San beach, Long Set beach, and Pagoda Beach are less crowded and quieter.
 A dense tropical forest covers the island almost entirely.
 The experience is magical.
 To move around the island you have to cross this natural environment.
 Superb!

 Where to Stay in Koh Rong

 We do not recommend staying at Tui Beach because it can get crowded.
 The best place to stay on the whole island is the Long Set Resort on Long Set beach.
 Located directly on the beach it offers first class service and amenities.
 You will find two great options on Long-Sok San Beach: the Ryta Beach Bungalow & Resort and the Sok San Beach Resort.
 If you are after peace, you have to stay on Pagoda Beach.
 Both the Sweet Dreams Koh Rong and Tamu Koh Rong are great options.